hellowhirl/my-bootcamp-learning/react_notes.md

 One rule: we can't call hooks inside loops, conditions, or nested functions

 - React creates state variables based on order we call each hook funcition; above will mess up order of calls to hook functions

+### useEffect hook

+- problem with class lifecycle methods is that we have to go back and forth between components to see what is going on